scottiepowell/gh-pages-blog.github.io/_posts/2022-06-23-moving-disks-with-qm-command.md.md

     scsi0: local-lvm:vm-1070-disk-0,size=60G
    > 1070 is the VM ID
-   > scsi0 is the disk you want to move
+   > scsi0 is the disk you want to move barra-usb-4tb-vm is the directory that the USB storage is configured under, this can be found from command line
-- barra-usb-4tb-vm is the directory that the USB storage is configured under, this can be found from command line
+   > type the following command
-   > type the following command'cat /etc/pve/storage.cfg'
+   'cat /etc/pve/storage.cfg'
    > output will be all the storage locations, below is the directory that i've created with additional details

    dir: barra-usb-4tb-vm